sematext/docs/docs/integration/node.js.md

 pm2 start ecosystem.config.js
 ```

-### How can I use spm-agent-nodejs behind Firewalls / Proxy servers?
+### How can I use Node.js agent behind Firewalls / Proxy servers?

 By default data is transmitted via HTTPS.
 If no direct connection is
 possible, a proxy server can be used by setting the environment